szzd7223/Pong/README.md

   - Move Up: `Up Arrow`
   - Move Down: `Down Arrow`

-## Screenshots
-*(Include relevant screenshots of gameplay here)*

 ## Technologies Used
 - **Python** - Main programming language
 - **Pygame** - Game development library

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----
-Feel free to contribute by submitting issues or pull requests!